 Note: In question 3, the respondents can choose min.
 1 and max.
 3 answers.
-Source: own elaboration, Škvareninová, 2021

 The answer "Ecotourism and environmental protection" obtained the highest number, which was selected by 14 respondents.
 The second most frequent answer "Cultural monuments (including UNESCO heritage)" was chosen by 10 people.
 The third most preferred area, which can be associated with Slovakia, according to the foreigners is "High quality food products-local farm products".
-The other 6 areas which can be associated with this country are comparably less relevant from the foreigners' point of view.
+Other 6 areas which can be associated with this country are comparably less relevant from the foreigners' point of view.